 People had dedicated 1-1 time to ensure opportunities for social engagement took place.
-There was a relaxed atmosphere in the home.
-Staff spoke and engaged with people respectfully.
 Personal care was delivered in people's own rooms, to ensure privacy and dignity.
-People were involved in choices around their care and support.
+People were involved in choices around their care and support and were part of the community.